 Threats of any kind, (physical, and verbal, written, via telephone, computer and/or social media) made to any student, district employee, faculty, or administrator will be dealt with on a case-by-case basis.
-Discipline to the violator may include but is not limited to an immediate 10-day OSS suspension, referral to the school board for expulsion, and the possibility of arrest.

 TOBACCO/VAPING POLICY

 Smoking, vaping and use of any tobacco products will not be permitted in any indoor or outdoor areas, stadium or field areas, and other school district property.
 Smoking, vaping and all other uses of tobacco by students and faculty (school personnel) will not be permitted at any school sponsored event or field trip taking place on or off school property.
 This policy shall apply to all employees, students, visitors, guests, and/or users of school district facilities.